Who can apply?

 The business also must have promoted one of the following:

-- the export of goods and most services
+- the export of goods or most services

 - inbound tourism